bernadette-eu/Bernadette/paper/paper.md

 `Bernadette` complements these packages by implementing the Bayesian hierarchical modeling approach described in Bouranis et al.
 ([2022](#ref-bouranis)).
-It links the observed age-stratified mortality counts for a given population over time to latent infections via an over-dispersed count model.
-The change in infections over time is governed by a deterministic multi-type compartmental model which is driven by potentially non-scalar diffusion processes to adequately capture the temporal evolution of the age-stratified transmission rates.
-`Bernadette` relaxes the assumption of a homogeneous population, incorporates age structure and accounts for the presence of social structures via publicly available contact matrices.
+It links the observed age-stratified mortality counts for the population of a given country over time to latent infections via an over-dispersed count model.
+The change in infections over time is governed by a deterministic multi-type compartmental model which is driven by potentially non-scalar diffusion processes to adequately capture the temporal evolution of the age-stratified transmission rates. `Bernadette` relaxes the assumption of a homogeneous population, incorporates age structure and accounts for the presence of social structures via publicly available contact matrices.
 This allows for further evidence synthesis utilizing information from contact surveys and for sharing statistical strength across age groups.
 Further, the Bayesian evidence synthesis approach implemented in the `Bernadette` package enables learning the age-stratified virus transmission rates from one group to another, with a particular focus on the transmission rate between and onto vulnerable groups which could support public